deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 Auto-population modes
 ^^^^^^^^^^^^^^^^^^^^^

-There are 4 different population modes:
+There are four different population modes:

 ``False``
     [set by default]